The organizers and ICLHE are delighted to announce our five outstanding keynote speakers for the ICLHE Symposium 2021.

-Anna Kristina Hultgren holds a DPhil in Sociolinguistics (Oxford, 2009) and an MA in English and French Language (Copenhagen, 1999).
-Kristina is currently Senior Lecturer in English Language and Applied Linguistics at The Open University, UK, and Future Leaders Fellow at UK Research and Innovation.
-Since 2020, she is leading a seven-year interdisciplinary project funded with £1.1 million by the UK Research and Innovation on English as a Medium of Instruction.
+Anna Kristina Hultgren is Professor of Sociolinguistics and Applied Linguistics and UKRI Future Leaders Fellow at The Open University, UK.
+She is currently leading an interdisciplinary project funded by the UK Research and Innovation on English as a Medium of Instruction.
 With collaborators at six European universities, the project seeks to apply theories, methodologies and concepts from political science to arrive at a deeper understanding of why universities increasingly teach in English.
-Prior to this, Kristina’s been involved, as PI and Co-I, in seven externally funded research projects on the role and status of English in the world, particularly in education, and has researched contexts as diverse as Denmark, Sweden, UK, Ghana, India, Hong Kong, the Philippines and Nepal.
-Kristina serves on the editorial boards of the Journal of English-Medium Instruction and the Journal of English for Research Publication Purposes and the Routledge Studies in English-Medium Instruction.
-She has authored numerous research articles and book chapters and edited and co-edited several books and journal special issues.
+Kristina serves on the editorial boards of the Journal of English-Medium Instruction, the Journal of English for Research Publication Purposes, the Journal of Applied Language Studies and the Routledge Studies in English-Medium Instruction.
 Prof. Hultgren will give the opening interview on Thursday 21 October 2021.

 Kwok-kan Tam is Chair Professor of English and Dean of Humanities and Social Science at the Hang Seng University of Hong Kong.
 His recent publications include The Englishized Subject: Postcolonial Writings in Hong Kong, Singapore and Malaysia (2019).
 Prof. Tam will join a discussion on the Englishization of higher education on Thursday 21 October.